"Contemporary craft bartenders, like their ancestral drink slingers, have a special relationship with apricot brandy."

 It seems I'm not alone.

-In last week's Washington Post, Jason Wilson writes that contemporary craft bartenders, like their ancestral drink slingers, have a special relationship with apricot brandy—though he notes that the orange liquid does have a few points against it in the minds of many drinkers, starting with himself.
+In the Washington Post, Jason Wilson writes that contemporary craft bartenders, like their ancestral drink slingers, have a special relationship with apricot brandy—though he notes that the orange liquid does have a few points against it in the minds of many drinkers, starting with himself.

 "For me, the brandy brought bad associations; it seemed to be the sort of thing people down on their luck bought in pints and drank out of little paper bags.
 As a young person, I remember classmates buying pints of Jacquin's Apricot Flavored Brandy for illegal parties in the woods.
 Later, I had a friend who ordered apricot sours, and I was always vaguely embarrassed when she did that, particularly in dive bars."